-Because of high domestic labor costs, many U.S. companies manufacture their products in countries where labor costs are lower.
+Because of high domestic labor costs, many US companies manufacture their products in countries where labor costs are lower.
 This arrangement is called international contract manufacturing, a form of outsourcing.
-A U.S. company might contract with a local company in a foreign country to manufacture one of its products.
+A US company might contract with a local company in a foreign country to manufacture one of its products.
 It will, however, retain control of product design and development and put its own label on the finished product.
-Contract manufacturing is quite common in the U.S. apparel business, with most American brands being made in a number of Asian countries, including China, Vietnam, Indonesia, and India.8
+Contract manufacturing is quite common in the US apparel business, with most American brands being made in a number of Asian countries, including China, Vietnam, Indonesia, and India.9

-Thanks to twenty-first-century information technology, nonmanufacturing functions can also be outsourced to nations with lower labor costs.
-U.S. companies increasingly draw on a vast supply of relatively inexpensive skilled labor to perform various business services, such as software development, accounting, and claims processing.
+Thanks to twenty-first-century information technology, non-manufacturing functions can also be outsourced to nations with lower labor costs.
+US companies increasingly draw on a vast supply of relatively inexpensive skilled labor to perform various business services, such as software development, accounting, and claims processing.
 For years, American insurance companies have processed much of their claims-related paperwork in Ireland.
 With a large, well-educated population with English language skills, India has become a center for software development and customer-call centers for American companies.
-In the case of India, as you can see in Figure 4.4, the attraction is not only a large pool of knowledge workers but also significantly lower wages.
+In the case of India, as you can see in figure 5.5, the attraction is not only a large pool of knowledge workers but also significantly lower wages.